tap349/tap349.github.io/_posts/2017-06-10-javascript-eslint.md

   this rule has an effect only if `no-unused-rule` is enabled (enabled by default if extending `eslint:recommended`).

-  still error is detected if JSX component is imported but not used.
+  still error is detected properly if JSX component is imported but not used.

 - require space after function name in function declaration